Featured Post: Discover new exposure techniques, which are based on a digital exposure triangle and the image signal flow diagram.

 While reviewing FF sales arguments and statements like "full-frame cameras are better" or "full-frame sensors capture more light," it shouldn't surprise photographers to learn that marketing physics are consistently biased.
 Did you know that reasonably accurate camera comparisons are almost impossible because as little as 0.1% of all digital camera comparisons passed the 90% equivalence threshold?
 It's almost impossible to trust any conclusions camera reviewers make on social media.

-Here are two typical examples:
+Here are two typical technical design criteria examples:

 1. Speed versus Dynamic Range tradeoffs